 Tip: If you get here a little before sunset and stay till after you can see the city in day time as well as night time.

 1900: Head back down.
 Dubrovnik is a town that opens late, so there is plenty of time to explore the town and the shops.

 2000: Dinner.
-There’s plenty of restaurants, so you won’t go hungry.
+There are plenty of restaurants, so you won’t go hungry.
+One of my favourites was a Bosnian Restaurant, somewhat confusingly called, the Taj Mahal.

 0815: Start with breakfast at Gradska Kavana Arsenal Restaurant.
 Nice selection breakfasts at reasonable prices.
 Ask for a seat outside, so you can people watch too during breakfast.